 The autonomous base position is usually taken by selecting the position displayed after the coordinates "settle down" or start to show less variation from interval to interval-typically 30 seconds or less.
 Since the rover-generated positions are the result of a vector relative to the base station, the translation of the autonomous base position to a known position simply shifts the 3-D vectors in the initial X,Y,Z ECEF coordinates to originate at the new X,Y,Z ECEF coordinates, and the field firmware or office software updates the RT positions accordingly, displaying the data in the user selected projection.
+For local projects, rotation about the axes is not an issue.
+The base antenna should be located to optimize a clear view of the sky.

-The base antenna should be located to optimize a clear view of the sky (Meyer, et al 2002).
+(Meyer, et al 2002).